-The permanent exhibition on the classical world provide ample opportunity to enjoy the multi-faceted history of Ancient Greece, Etruria, and the Roman Empire.
-The collection is not only displayed in all its beauty, but also shown in relation to, and in dialogue with, the surrounding cultures.
+The permanent exhibition on the classical world provides ample opportunity to explore and enjoy the multi-faceted history of Ancient Greece, Etruria, and the Roman Empire.
+The collection is not only displayed in all its beauty, but is also shown in relation to, and in dialogue with, the surrounding cultures.

 Gallery of Greek statues